Fortion History, Family Crest & Coats of Arms

 Early History of the Fortion family

-Another 155 words (11 lines of text) covering the years 138 and 1388 are included under the topic Early Fortion History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Fortion research.
+Another 78 words (6 lines of text) covering the years 138 and 1388 are included under the topic Early Fortion History in all our PDF Extended History products and printed products wherever possible.

 Fortion Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Fortion has been recorded under many different variations, including Fordham, Fordeham, Fordsham, Fordesham, Fordam and others.